Ottonian architecture: Church of Saint Pantaleon

 The Church of Saint Pantaleon was constructed in Cologne, Germany.
 Originally, in the 9th century the cite of this building was occupied by a small church outside of the city of Cologne.
 Later, renovations to transform the church would be made by the patron Archbishop Bruno, the younger brother of Otto the Great.
 This church, connected closely to the Ottonian royal family, served as the burial spot for both Bruno in 965 and the wife of Otto II in 991.

 Depicts the off-kilter footprint of the Abbey Church of Gernrode.

 Abbey Church of Gernrode

 The Abbey Church of Gernrode, also known as Saint Cyriakus was commissioned by Margrave Gero.
 Its architecture differs from many other examples of Ottonian architecture because the corners of the building do not form true right angles.
-Despite its irregular shape the building maintains the Ottonian standard baslica layout.
+Despite its irregular shape the building maintains the Ottonian standard basilica layout.
 Other notable features of the church include the 'Lombard' style interior arches which are only stylistic and a flat wooden ceiling.